RNH-Ts/hr-attrition-analysis/README.md

 Once these factors are accounted for, several demographic and organizational variables lose predictive importance.

 This comparison demonstrates why attrition analysis cannot rely on dashboards alone:
-**strong-looking visual patterns do not necessarily translate into predictive importance.**
+- strong-looking visual patterns do not necessarily translate into predictive importance.

-The Power BI dashboard reflects this distinction by treating departments and demographics as **contextual filters**, while positioning workload and stress as **primary explanatory drivers**.
+The Power BI dashboard reflects this distinction by treating departments and demographics as contextual filters, while positioning workload and stress as primary explanatory drivers.

 ---